Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 5.Writing data converters

-If you are familiar with TeX, LaTeX, Html, Xml, Sgml, Mathml, Pdf, Rtf, or any other frequently used data format, please consider contributing to writing good converters for one or more of these formats.
+If you are familiar with TeX, LaTeX, Html, Xml, Sgml, Markdown, Mathml, Pdf, Rtf, or any other frequently used data format, please consider contributing to writing good converters for one or more of these formats.
 In HelpSource codeData format you will find details about the TeXmacs data format and in HelpSource codeData conversion we give some suggestions which might be helpful for these projects.

 6.Porting TeXmacs to other platforms